PankidT/c-playground/README.md

 # c-playground
-This is Poramat's C programming playground
+This is Poramat's C programming playground.
-Used for update project and record self c learning
+Used for update project and record self c learning.